AsherBond/CARSO/REPRO.md

 cd models; bash get_models_train.sh
 ```

 that it is assumed to have been manually run before starting the training itself.
-The weights are provided in *Pickle-based* PyTorch weights format, as offered by their original Authors.
+The weights are provided in *Huggingface `safetensors`* format, converted from those originally offered by their original Authors (in *Pickle-based* PyTorch weights format).

 To reproduce the evaluation phase directly, without the need for model training, we provide the pre-trained weights for all required (sub)models.
 Those can be equivalently obtained by reproducing the training phase beforehand.
 Such pre-trained weights can also be obtained from the same online storage bucket as: